-Autism Diagnostic Clinic - Frequently Asked Questions
+Frequently Asked Questions

-This page provides answers to some of the frequently asked questions about the integrated Center for Autism Spectrum Disorders’ Autism Diagnostic Clinic (ADC).Bring any comforting items that you think will keep your child happy and calm.
+You should also bring any comforting items that you think will keep your child happy and calm.
 You and your child will participate in a number of assessments and interviews, which can make for a long day.
 Ideas of items to bring include:

-- Snacks and drinks (vending machines and water fountains are also available in the building);
+- Snacks and drinks (vending machines and water fountains are also available in the building)

 Given the interactive nature of all of the assessments and interviews conducted during your ADC appointment, it may be challenging for you to participate freely in assessments if you bring other children with you.
 Consider making arrangements for other children during your ADC appointment.
 Please let a member of the ADC team know if you have time constraints (e.g., need to pick up a sibling from school).
-We will do our best to make adjustments to your schedule.
+We will do our best to make adjustments to our schedule.

 The Autism Diagnostic Clinic does more than just diagnose ASD.
 If your child does not meet the diagnostic criteria for ASD, the team may confer other diagnoses that best explain your child’s particular behavioral patterns.
 Referrals for more directed assessments for other disorders (e.g., attention deficit/hyperactivity disorder, obsessive-compulsive disorder) may also be provided.
 Whatever the outcome, the team will provide you with an individualized list of recommendations to help you contact the services that would be beneficial for you and your child.

-If you have any questions or concerns regarding the information in this packet or your child’s schedule, please contact the ADC team at 402-559-6341.
+If you have any questions or concerns regarding the information in this packet or your child’s schedule, please contact the ADC team at 402-559-2568.

 The Nebraska Family Helpline is a free, confidential resource for parents that is available 24 hours a day to provide assistance to families in crisis.
 This service can be accessed: